astromikemerri/Microcar/README.md

 A Fritzing file for the requisite wiring is <A href=https://github.com/astromikemerri/Microcar/blob/main/microcar.fzz> here</a>

 The other hardware elements are the 3D-printed parts, <A href=https://github.com/astromikemerri/Microcar/blob/main/MotorFittings.3mf>the fittings for the motors</a> and <A href=https://github.com/astromikemerri/Microcar/blob/main/housing.3mf>the housing for the project</a>.
 I printed them on a Bambu A1-mini printer in PETG, using 0.08mm layers, but there is nothing particularly machine-dependent in the files.

+Finally, there is <A href=https://github.com/astromikemerri/Microcar/blob/main/XXX>the code</a>.
+This sketch sets up the ESP32 as a web servre, which serves a webpage to your phone, which uses JavaScript to access the orientation data your pjone maintains, which is then sent back to the ESP32 from your phone via websockets.
+Since iPhones only allow access to this data over a secure connection, you will also need <A href=https://github.com/astromikemerri/Microcar/blob/main/XXX>this header file</a> with the certificates in it, which you just have to place in the same folder as the sketch when uploading the code ising the Arduino IDE.

+(to steer by tipping side to side and accelerate by tipping away from you)